juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/06_Working_With_Raster_Data.md

 ![Merge Raster](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/06_Raster_Data/16_Merge_Raster.png)

+**Warning, the order in which the files are listed matters.
+And this influences the symbology process!!!!**

 * Once the process is done, close the windows.
 * You should see your new raster on your map.
 Initially, it will not look like 'true colors'.
 * Go to the properties of this new raster and go to the `Style` tab.